 It is also helpful to observe the runtime changes of statistical indexes during the simulation process is progressing.
 The most common index in such type of simulation is the population size.
 If it grows more rapidly in a specific parameter settings than the others, it suggests that the settings provides more successful reproduction than the others.
 It also suggests that the parameter would be evolutionarily tuned toward that settings if the parameter values were encoded in genotype.
 Another interesting indexes are on the number and rate of couples from our motivation.
 Sexual dimorphism is promoted by co-evolution between appearance and preference, and it is revealed as increase of rate of heterosexual couples and decrease of homosexual couples if homosexuality is allowed as the simulation settings.
+Figure 3 is a sample view of the monitor window of the population size and the number of couples.
 Because the value of latter index is much smaller than the former, the vertical scale for these two types of indexes are independent.
 The ranges of vertical axis is displayed at the bottom of the window.
 The scale of both vertical and horizontal axises is automatically adjusted so as to display it in a fixed size of area.